Newcastle Lifeboat Station: History

 In 1992, the RNLI would receive an extraordinary bequest, a sum of £4 million from the estate of Mrs Eugenie Boucher, specifically to be used for the construction of new boathouses.
 A native of Penza in Russia, eight so named 'Penza' boathouses would be constructed, including one for Newcastle.
 Built on the site of the tractor house and coastguard hut, the building was completed in August 1993.
 Then followed the arrival on 11 August 1993, of a new lifeboat, 12-29 Eleanor and Bryant Girling (ON 1188), funded from the bequest of Eleanor Bertha Girling.

 On 24 January 1994, a Inshore lifeboat was placed on service for the season, for evaluation.
 A permanent lifeboat was placed at the station on 19 May 1995.
 Initiated by Wing Cdr.
-Mark Codgebrook, £11,000 had been raised by the personnel at the local RAF Station, and at a ceremony on 10 June 1995, Group Captain R. E. Wedge named the boat Aldergrove (D-478).
+Mark Codgebrook, £11,000 had been raised by the personnel at RAF Aldergrove, and at a ceremony on 10 June 1995, Group Captain R. E. Wedge named the boat Aldergrove (D-478).